-The jib consists of two 121⁄2" Strips joined at the front by a Double Bracket, and connected at the rear by Angle Brackets to a 21⁄2" Strip.
+Double Bracket, and connected at the rear by Angle Brackets to a 21⁄2" Strip.
 It pivots on a 31⁄2" Rod supported in the Strips (3).
 The jib is luffed, that is, raised and lowered, by a length of Cord tied to a Rod fitted with a Pulley (12).
-The Rod is fitted with a handle which is formed by a 1⁄2" Bolt in an Angle Bracket attached to a "Pulley (13).
-The Bolt is fitted with a nut and is passed through the Angle Bracket into one of the threaded holes in the boss of the Pulley The rate is the stript to the Angle Bracket into one of the threaded holes in the boss of the the Angle Bracket into one of the threaded notes in the Doss of the Pulley.
+The Rod is fitted with a handle which is formed by a \(\frac{1}{2} \)" Bolt in an Angle Bracket attached to a 1" Pulley (13).
+The Bolt is fitted with a nut and is passed through the Angle Bracket into one of the threaded holes in the boss of the and is fitted with a small Loaded Hook.
+The Pulley (16) is free to turn on a 3 Bolt attached to the jib by two nuts.

+Pulley.
 The nut is then tightened to hold the Angle Bracket in place.

-A length of Cord is tied to a Crank Handle (4) and is taken over a Rod (15) in the jib.
-The Cord then passes round a Pulley (16) and is fitted with a small Loaded Hook.
-The Pulley (16) is free to turn on a Bolt attached to the jib by two nuts.
+A length of Cord is tied to a Crank Handle (14) and is taken over a Rod (15) in the jib.
+The Cord then passes round a \(\frac{1}{2} \) Pulley (16) and is fitted with a small Loaded Hook.
+The Pulley (16) is free to

-A 2 Stepped Curved Strip (17) and a 2 Strip are fitted at their ends with Fishplates, and these are connected by Angle Brackets to the Double Angle Strip held by the Bolts (5).
-A Semi-Circular Plate is restarched to the Double Angle Strip to fell in the concern.
-Plate is attached to the Double Angle Strip to fill in the rounded end formed by the Flexible Plates (1).
+A 21⁄2" Stepped Curved Strip (17) and a 21⁄2" Strip are fitted at their ends with Fishplates, and these are connected by Angle Brackets to the Double Angle Strip held by the Bolts (5).
+A Semi-Circular Plate is attached to the Double Angle Strip to fill in the rounded of the property of the strip to fill in the rounded of the semi-circular plate is attached to the Double Angle Strip to fill in the rounded of the semi-circular plate is attached to the Double Angle Strip to fill in the rounded of the semi-circular plate is attached to the Double Angle Strip to fill in the rounded by the Bolts (18). end formed by the Flexible Plates (1).